telerik/blazor-docs/knowledge-base/grid-dynamic-column-template.md

         // Define the RenderFragment in your code
         // Its type matches the type of the Grid context - an object
         // The same as if you were defining it in the markup

+        // The syntax for writing a RenderFragment is rather specific, note the lambda expressions

         RenderFragment<object> ColumnTemplate = context => __builder =>
         {